BergQuester/v8tr.github.io/_drafts/2018-06-04-initialization-with-literals.md

 ### ExpressibleByIntegerLiteral

 `ExpressibleByIntegerLiteral` represents a type that can be initialized with an integer *literal*.
-It does not have any nuances like the string one, so jump straight to the examples.

 #### ExpressibleByIntegerLiteral and UILayoutPriority